-A 10% tuition discount is given to HPC members with students in Grades PS-8.
-To receive this discount, at least one parent must be a member of High Point Church.
-Any family receiving the HPC Tuition Discount must notify the school immediately if there is a change in church affiliation during the course of the school year.
+A 10% tuition discount is given to High Point Church and Life Church members with students in Grades PS-8.
+To receive this discount, at least one parent must be a member of High Point or Life Church.
+Any family receiving the church Tuition Discount must notify the school immediately if there is a change in church affiliation during the course of the school year.